Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 A product resource for: SeaChem Prime

-The chart to the above/left shows some common chlorine/chloramines reducing agents.
+The chart to the right shows some common chlorine/chloramines reducing agents.

 You will note that metabisulfites and bisulfites are efficient reducers, however it should be noted that some studies have shown these to lower dissolved oxygen levels.
 I have never had a problem with this due to the fact I always employ good circulation when ammonia, chloramines, or chlorine are a problem (actually good circulation should always be employed).